AdaCore/gnatcoverage/qualification/qm/plans/Introduction/content.rst

 Introduction
 ============

-This section contains an introduction to qualification material for GNATcoverage.
+This section contains an introduction to the qualification material for GNATcoverage.

 Document Purpose